-- be or within the past five years have been member of the executive board, or senior staff member in the company, a subsidiary undertaking or an associate, - within the past five years have received larger emoluments from the company/ group, a subsidiary undertaking or an associate in another capacity than as member of the board of directors. - represent the interests of a controlling shareholder, - within the past year, have had significant business relations (e.g. personal or indirectly as partner or employee, shareholder, customer, supplier or member of the executive management in companies with corresponding connection) with the company, a subsidiary undertaking or an associate, - be or within the past three years have been employed or partner at the external auditor. - have been chief executive in a company holding cross-memberships with the company, - have been member of the board of directors for more than 12 years, or - have been close relatives with persons who are not considered independent.
+- be or within the past five years have been member of the executive board, or senior staff member in the company, a subsidiary undertaking or an associate, - within the past five years have received larger emoluments from the company/ group, a subsidiary undertaking or an associate in another capacity than as member of the board of directors, - represent the interests of a controlling shareholder, - within the past year, have had significant business relations (e.g. personal or indirectly as partner or employee, shareholder, customer, supplier or member of the executive management in companies with corresponding connection) with the company, a subsidiary undertaking or an associate, - be or within the past three years have been employed or partner at the external auditor, - have been chief executive in a company holding cross-memberships with the company, - have been member of the board of directors for more than 12 years, or - have been close relatives with persons who are not considered independent.

-More than half of the members of the Board of Directors elected by the general meeting are independent.
-Information about the individual members' independence or nonindependence is available in their CVs, which are published in the Annual Report and are available on danskebank.com.
-Information about the independence of candidates nominated by the Board of Directors is always provided in the notice of the annual general meeting.
-Information about the independence of candidates nominated by individual shareholders is provided in the notice of the annual general meeting to the extent it is communicated prior to the publication of said notice.
+All members of the Board of Directors elected by the general meeting are independent.
+Information about the individual members' independence or non-independence is available in their CVs, which are published in the Annual Report and available on danskebank.com.
+Information about the independence of candidates nominated by the Board of Directors is provided in the notice of the annual general meeting.